Tuition for residents of the State of Alabama

 Technical scholarships are awarded to new or returning SSCC students based on availability, high school record, performance, and recommendation of the instructor.
 Technical scholarships support students whose educational goals include the completion of one of the College’s career technical programs of study.

-Fine Arts scholarships are awarded to students in Art, Dance, Music, Speech/Forensics, and Theatre.
+Performing Arts scholarships are awarded to students in Art, Music, Speech/Forensics, and Theatre.
 Awards are based upon availability, competition, demonstrated talent, academic record, the student’s educational goals, and a recommendation from the community.
-Awards are conditional upon the student’s active engagement in the Art, Dance, Music, Speech/Forensics, or Theatre Department.
-Art students must submit a portfolio; Dance, Music, Speech/Forensics, and Theatre students perform in scheduled auditions at the College.
+They are conditional upon the student’s active engagement in the Art, Music, Speech/Forensics, or Theatre Department.
+Art students submit a portfolio; Music, Speech/Forensics, and Theatre students perform in scheduled auditions at the College.

 Athletic scholarships are awarded on the basis of tryouts and/or a demonstrated ability to compete on the intercollegiate level.
 Scholarships cover tuition, fees, and books.
 The number of scholarships awarded in each sport, along with eligibility requirements, is established by the NJCAA.
 Scholarships are awarded in baseball, men’s and women’s basketball, and women’s fast-pitch softball.

 Shelton State Community College has a co-ed cheer-leading squad which performs at home basketball games and other school functions.
 Members are chosen at tryouts which are held each spring.

 Promise scholarships are awarded to new or returning students who have demonstrated capability of success in high school or college and have documented financial need.
 Promise scholarships are awarded for the academic year in which they are awarded and application may be made for renewal.
 Application for Federal Financial Assistance is required for Promise scholarships.